Possible Spatial Correlation of Superconducting and Pseudogap Dynamics in a Bi-based Cuprate: Results

-Figures~\ref{fig_AB}(a) and (b) show the fluence ($\mathcal{F}$) dependence of $A_{\rm SC}$ and $A_{\rm PG}$, respectively.
-Here, we focus on two representative positions, P$_{\rm A}$ and P$_{\rm B}$, indicated by cross symbols in Fig.~\ref{fig_2D}(a) and by arrows in Fig.~\ref{fig_1D}.
-In Fig.~\ref{fig_AB}, solid circles and open squares correspond to the data at P$_{\rm A}$ and P$_{\rm B}$, respectively.
-In general, the $\Delta R/R$ response in the SC (PG) state can be divided into two regimes: a linear regime, where $\Delta R/R$ increases proportionally with the density of photoinduced QPs, and a nonlinear (saturated) regime, where further increase in fluence no longer yields a proportional response because the SC (PG) phase is partially destroyed within the excited volume.
-The fluence at which the response starts to deviate from linearity defines the phase-destruction threshold $\mathcal{F}_{\rm th}^{\rm SC, PG}$, which reflects the energy required to destroy the corresponding phase.
-As shown by the dashed (P$_{\rm A}$) and solid (P$_{\rm B}$) lines in Figs.~\ref{fig_AB}(a) and (b), the finite-penetration-depth excitation model~\citep{kusar2008,naseska2018} incorporating this saturation reproduces the observed fluence dependence well, with $\mathcal{F}_{\rm th}^{\rm SC, PG}$ serving as an effective fitting parameter.
-Additional details of the model are provided in the Supplemental Material.
+Figures~\ref{fig_AB}(a) and \ref{fig_AB}(b) show the fluence dependence of $A_{\rm SC}$ and $A_{\rm PG}$, respectively, for P$_{\rm A}$ and P$_{\rm B}$.
+In general, the $\Delta R/R$ response in the SC (PG) state can be divided into a linear regime, where $\Delta R/R$ increases proportionally with the density of photoinduced QPs, and a nonlinear (saturated) regime, where further fluence increase does not yield a proportional response because the SC (PG) phase is partially destroyed within the excited volume.
+The fluence at which the response departs from linearity defines the phase-destruction threshold $\mathcal{F}_{\rm th}^{\rm SC,PG}$, which reflects the energy required to destroy the corresponding phase.
+As shown by the dashed (P$_{\rm A}$) and solid (P$_{\rm B}$) lines, the finite-penetration-depth excitation model~\cite{kusar2008,naseska2018} reproduces the observed fluence dependence well, with $\mathcal{F}_{\rm th}^{\rm SC,PG}$ serving as an effective fitting parameter (details in the Appendix B and D).